LionelBeato/coatimundis/Week_2/Day_6/OVERVIEW.md

 ### Fullfledged Website

-1. Create a website (remember than you can reuse your code from previous efforts).
+1. Make a wireframe for a website.
+Create that website (remember than you can reuse your code from previous efforts).
 2. Have 5 different CSS Selectors with at least one having 3 different properties.
 3. Play around with any of the tech we learned today, I suggest embedding a youtube video that you like.
 4. Push it to github and host it through github pages!